 Electronic relative humidity instruments exploit the change in electrical properties of a material on taking up a variable amount water vapour from the air.
 For relative humidity measurement, the material is commonly a specialised polymer film, coated with electrodes.
-The measured change in electrical impedance (capacitance or resistance) is scaled to indicate relative humidity.
-Usually, a compact temperature sensor is also incorporated in the same probe housing.
+The measured change in electrical impedance (capacitance or resistance) is scaled to those for indicate relative humidity.
+Usually, a compact temperature sensors, and a suitably positioned thermometer screen maysensor is also incorporated in the same probe housing.